 - Attend commerce or invention conferences, where you'll encounter firms or people interested in your product.

-- Purchase space for brand spanking new product bulletins in commerce publications and inventors' magazines to generate potential patent consumers.
+- Purchase space for new product bulletins in commerce publications and inventors' magazines to generate potential patent consumers.

 - Finance your invention by soliciting companions to supply capital required to launch the product.

 If you need help with selling a patent, you can post your legal need (or post your job) on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio
+Lawyers on UpCounsel average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.